akinaka-dd/LUAD-Spatial/README.md

 ### 5. DOIT_Align_LUAD3B.py
 - Aligns mask images of Visium (red) and PhenoCycler (blue) respectively obtained in step 2 and 3 above.
-  - Mask images were scaled, translated, and rotated (affine transformations) to maximize their overlap.
+  - Mask images are scaled, translated, and rotated (affine transformations) to maximize their overlap.
   - Overlap is evaluated by their intersection over union (IoU), i.e., IoU = (Visium ∩ PhenoCycler) / (Visium ∪ PhenoCycler).
-  - By exhaustive grid search in the neighborhood of the solution obtained above, IoU was optimized to generate the final result.
+  - By exhaustive grid search in the neighborhood of the solution obtained above, IoU is optimized to generate the final result.
 - Results are browsable from "FFPE_LUAD_3_B/FFPE_LUAD_3_B-ALIGN/FFPE_LUAD_3_B-Visium-PhenoCycler-ALIGN.html".

 <table>